Kim Richards Net Worth: Is She Getting Paid For Return To ‘RHOBH’ To Help Out Storylines?

 According to a new tweet, Kim Richards hasn’t said anything about her return to the show, but it sounds like some people believe that Kim is only coming back so the other ladies have something to talk about.
 In other words, their primary storylines are all about Kim and her problems.

-“Oh lord, Kyle is going down the BS Heather Dubrow “Terry Works too much” storyline… Girl bye! #RHOBH,” one person wrote after watching Tuesday’s episode of The Real Housewives of Beverly Hills, to which another person replied, “Her fall back storyline Kim comes back next week.”
+“Oh lord, Kyle is going down the BS Heather Dubrow ‘Terry Works too much’ storyline… Girl bye! #RHOBH,” one person wrote after watching Tuesday’s episode of The Real Housewives of Beverly Hills, to which another person replied, “Her fall back storyline Kim comes back next week.”

 kyle richards nicky hilton wedding Wallpaper https://t.co/xB8fjzsFg2 #Backgrounds #Walpaper #KimRichards #Hilton #Richards #Nicky pic.twitter.com/9dJlT6JSp8